Success is where preparation and opportunity meet.

 Computer Fundamentals

 All computers rely on the principles of power and ground: generally, there are at least two battery feeds and two grounds.
 Computer operation is most reliable when the system voltage is 12-15 volts.
-The computer may enter a fail-safe mode if the operating voltage drops below 10 or exceeds 17 volts.
+The computer may enter a fail-safe mode if the operating voltage drops below ten or exceeds 17 volts.

 Before 1990, a typical ground-to-ground voltage drop could be as high as .100v or 100mV.
 Since then, a typical ground-to-ground voltage drop is .050v or 50mV.
 If a higher-than-normal voltage drops at a ground connection, the ECM/PCM will see a higher-than-normal voltage reading from the affected circuit.